Gabrock94/Pysiology/README.md

 Feel free to contact me for questions, suggestions or to give me advice as well at: giulio.gabrieli@iit.it

 ## Scientific Publications that used pysiology
+- Jain, A., & Kumar, R. (2024, May).
+Machine Learning based Anxiety Detection using Physiological Signals and Context Features.
+In 2024 2nd International Conference on Advancement in Computation & Computer Technologies (InCACCT) (pp. 116-121).
+IEEE.
 - Krivich, E., Mottus, M., & Bauters, M. (2023).
 Comparing Psychophysiological Responses to Vicarious Pain Experience Elicited by Videos Featuring either Humans or Avatars.
 In Proceedings of the 26th International Academic Mindtrek Conference.
 - Wiercinski, T., & Zawadzka, T. (2023).
 Short Paper: Late Fusion Approach for Multimodal Emotion Recognition Based on Convolutional and Graph Neural Networks.
 - Gabrieli, G., Bornstein, M. H., Setoh, P., & Esposito, G. (2023).
 Machine learning estimation of users’ implicit and explicit aesthetic judgments of web-pages.
 Behaviour & Information Technology, 42(4), 392-402.- Hsu, S. M., Chen, S. H., &